Skip to content

 4. Click on the "Continue with AVM" button.
 The following will pop up:

-6. This will be followed by a pop up confirming if the address is correct.
+6. If you selected ‘Search address’, this will be followed by a pop up confirming if the address is correct.
 If the address needs to be changed, click in the address field and edit accordingly.

 7. When the address is correct, select it in the address list located below the address field and click the "Submit" button.